-Notice: Illinois Law (Public Act 93-504) requires District 308 to notify the parents/guardians of students in kindergarten, second grade, eighth grade, special education and students new to District 308 that the vision screenings done in the school setting are not a substitute for a complete eye and vision evaluation by an eye doctor.
-A school screening does not evaluate the health of the eye nor the necessary visual skills essential for successful academic achievement.
+Illinois School Code, 105 ILCS 5/27-8.1(2), requires individuals conducting vision screenings to give written notice to parents/guardians of students receiving a vision screening that vision screenings done in the school setting are not a substitute for a complete eye/vision evaluation by an eye doctor.
+School screenings do not evaluate eye health, nor the necessary visual skills essential for successful academic achievement.
 Students are not required to undergo this vision screening if an optometrist or ophthalmologist has signed a report form indicating that an examination has been given within the previous 12 months.
-Similarly, students are not required to undergo a hearing screening if an audiologist has signed a report form indicating that an examination has been given within the previous 12 months.
-The report forms are available from the school nurse.
+Similarly, students are not required to undergo a hearing screening if an audiologist has signed a report form indicating an examination has been given within the previous 12 months.
+Report forms are available from the school nurse.
 Students wearing glasses or contact lenses are already under a doctor's care and are not screened.